Thule Yepp Nexxt Maxi Review

 Below you can see how the shoulder straps fit on our testers.
 The lower of the two settings is perfect for our tall 22-month-old, so if you’re getting a seat for a slightly older toddler, the Yepp Nexxt Maxi is a great fit.

-On the 15-month-old, there’s a less-than-ideal gap between his shoulder at the start of the strap.
+On the 15-month-old, there’s a less-than-ideal gap between his shoulder and the start of the strap.
 As a result, the straps aren’t quite as secure and can more easily shift to the sides.

 Thule Yepp Nexxt Maxi Shoulder Strap Height Adjustments